-- Have a list of all medical diagnoses (the agent will tell you how far back they're needed), including the date of the diagnosis, treatment results of the treatment and the treating physician
+- Have a list of all medical diagnoses (the agent will tell you how far back they're needed), including the date of the diagnosis, treatment results and the name of the treating physician.

-- Avoid any caffeinated drinks like coffee, tea and soda (they increase blood pressure)
+- Avoid caffeinated drinks like coffee, tea and soda (they increase blood pressure).

 What if I "fail" the medical exam?